jacobecox/psc-automation/README-consumer.md

 2. **NAT gateway**: Provides internet access for VMs while keeping them private
 3. **PSC endpoint**: Secure connection to producer services
 4. **Firewall rules**: Restrictive access policies for security

+### Module Dependencies

+The deployment uses a modular approach with proper dependency management:

+- **Consumer Infrastructure Module**: Creates VPC, subnets, NAT, and PSC endpoint, outputting their self_links
+- **Create VM Module**: Uses the VPC and subnet self_links from the infrastructure module, ensuring it references the exact resources created by the consumer module

+This approach ensures that the VM is always created in the correct VPC and subnet, and creates a proper dependency chain between modules.

 This architecture ensures secure, private communication between consumer applications and producer services while maintaining proper network isolation.